BentleyJOakes/BentleyJOakes.github.io/_pages/dte_course.md

 | 14 | Apr 10 | Student presentations | |
 | 15 | Apr 16 | Course review | |

+## What Students Say

+> *"The course is very engaging and hands-on."*

+> *"The course project is one of the most valuable components of the course.
+It forces a deeper understanding of Digital Twin architecture by moving from conceptual discussion to system-level implementation, and provides a realistic view of how complex DT systems are built and analyzed."*

+> *"The discussions and classes are very informational.
+It provides basis for the understanding the space of Digital Twins.
+Technologies can be learned quickly, but how to think about DTs and how they connect practically come from these discussions.
+It is terrific!"*

 ## Potential Students

 <div style="border-left: 4px solid #ED1C24; padding: 0.5em 1em; margin: 1rem 0;" markdown="1">